superhy/LCSB-MIL/readme.md

-The source code for paper:
+### The source code for paper:

-Predicting molecular traits from tissue morphology through self-interactive multi-instance learning
+#### Predicting molecular traits from tissue morphology through self-interactive multi-instance learning

+'LCSB' means: Looking Closer to See Better

 running with: